Cloud-PG/docker-images/ttscache/docs/README.md

 make latexpdf
 ```

-## Update the docs from module source files:
+## Update the docs from module source files

 Use the following command to update the docs files from the source code: